postmanlabs/open-technologies-docs/CONTRIBUTING.md

 1. Fork this repo to create a copy hosted on your GitHub account.
 The Fork button is in the top right of the page.
     * If you're a collaborator on the repo you can instead create a branch.
 1. Clone down your copy of this repo onto your local machine: `git clone <YOUR GITHUB REPO URL>`
-1. Navigate to the new directory git created: `cd postman-docs`
+1. Navigate to the new directory git created: `cd open-tech`
 1. Check out the `develop` branch: `git checkout develop`
 1. Run `npm install` to add all dependencies.
 1. Create a new branch for your work based on develop: `git checkout -b <YOUR BRANCH NAME>` Your branch name should be something descriptive of the changes you wish to make, and can include the issue number this change is associated with.
 Example: `feature/1234-update-mock-api-docs`